getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/scopes.md

 used to [modify the context](/enriching-error-data/additional-data/).

 {% capture __alert_content -%}
-If you are very curious about how this thread locality thing works here are the nitty gritty details.
-On platforms such as .NET or on Python 3.7 and later we will use "ambient data" to have either the hub flow with your code or the hub is already a singleton that internally manages the scope.
+If you are very curious about how thread locality works, the details are: On platforms such as .NET or on Python 3.7 and later, we will use "ambient data" to have either the hub flow with your code or the hub is already a singleton that internally manages the scope.